 Salar De Uyuni Bolivia

-The Salar de Uyuni covers 10,582 square kilometres of the Bolivian altiplano at 3,656 metres above sea level.
-It is the remains of a prehistoric lake that dried up roughly 30,000 years ago, leaving behind a crust of salt between two and twelve metres deep over a brine lake.
-During the rainy season (roughly November to April), a shallow layer of water sits on the surface and creates a near-perfect mirror reflection of the sky, an effect that makes photographs look computer-generated.
-During the dry season, the salt crust dries into hexagonal patterns across the flat.
-Both experiences are genuinely extraordinary; neither should be dismissed.
+The Salar de Uyuni in the Bolivian altiplano covers 10,582 square kilometres at 3,656 metres above sea level – the world’s largest salt flat, the remains of a prehistoric lake that dried up roughly 30,000 years ago.
+During the rainy season (roughly November through April), a shallow layer of water sits on the salt crust and creates a near-perfect reflection of the sky.
+The horizon disappears.
+The photographs you have seen are accurate, which is unusual for a place this famous.

 Getting There

-Uyuni is the gateway town, reached by overnight bus from Potosi (about 4 hours) or La Paz (about 10 hours), or by a short flight from La Paz or Santa Cruz on Boliviana de Aviacion.
-The bus route from Potosi is fine; the La Paz bus overnight is fine if you can sleep on buses.
-The flight is the least arduous option by far.
+Uyuni is the gateway town.
+It is reached by overnight bus from Potosi (4 hours) or La Paz (10 hours), or by a short flight on Boliviana de Aviacion from La Paz or Santa Cruz.
+The flight is the least arduous option.
+Uyuni town itself is small, functional, and you are there for the salt flat access, not the town.

-You do not simply drive to the salt flat alone, though technically you could.
-The standard approach is a 3-day/2-night 4WD tour that covers the salt flat, Isla Incahuasi, the coloured lagoons of the Southern Circuit, the active volcano Ollague, geysers at Sol de Manana, and the fauna of the Lipez plateau (flamingos, vizcachas, Andean foxes).
-Most agencies charge between USD 100 and USD 200 per person for the standard tour, which includes accommodation in salt hotels or basic hostels, driver and guide, and meals.
+The standard approach is a 3-day/2-night 4WD tour in a Toyota Land Cruiser shared between six people.
+The tour covers the salt flat, Isla Incahuasi, the coloured lagoons of the Southern Circuit (Laguna Colorada with flamingos, Laguna Verde near the Chilean border), the active volcano Ollague, the Sol de Manana geysers at 5,000 metres, and the Lipez plateau fauna (vicachas, Andean foxes, three species of flamingo).
+Most agencies charge USD 100-200 per person including driver/guide, accommodation in salt hotels or basic hostels, and meals.

 The Mirror Effect